-Great Central Mortgage Acceptance Co., LTD logo
+Great Central Mortgage Acceptance Co., Ltd logo

-Great Central Mortgage Acceptance Co., LTD
+Great Central Mortgage Acceptance Co., Ltd in San Antonio, TX

 Texas-based hard money lender specializing in equity-based loans for commercial real estate purchases, refinances, and fix-and-flip projects with same-day approvals and closings in 5-10 days.

-Great Central Mortgage Acceptance Co., LTD Review
+Great Central Mortgage Acceptance Co., Ltd Review

 Texas Equity Lending has operated as a direct equity-based lender in San Antonio, Texas since 1993, giving it over 30 years of experience in the hard money lending space.
 The company focuses on borrowers whose financing needs fall outside traditional bank lending parameters, particularly real estate investors and commercial borrowers seeking quick capital deployment.